awchiu23/CryptoTools/README.md

 	- Future funding payments
 - To get this to work, you will first need API keys set up properly in CryptoParams for the following: FTX, Bybit, Binance, Deribit and Kraken Futures

+## BTCTrader/ETHTrader
+- Automated trading of spot and futures
+- If interested, please speak with me directly

 ## CryptoReporter
 - This tool is for monitoring NAVs, positions and risks across multiple exchanges
 - Please set **CR_IS_ADVANCED** to **False** in CryptoParams.
 The tool will then work across FTX, Bybit and Coinbase
 - For more advanced users, please speak with me directly

-## CryptoTrader
-- Automated trading of spot and futures
-- If interested, please speak with me directly

 ## FTXLender
 - This tools runs on a loop and automatically modifies your loan sizes one minute before every reset